ljaaskela/strata/docs/performance.md

 ### Metadata lookup

 `ObjectStorage::find_or_create(name, kind)` checks the `instances_` cache first, a linear scan of `O(M)` already-created members comparing by name and kind.
 On a cache hit this is the only work done, avoiding the full `members_` scan.
-On a cache miss, it scans the static `members_` array to find the member, allocates a new `PropertyImpl` or `FunctionImpl`, wires up the virtual dispatch trampoline, and caches the result.
+On a cache miss, it scans the static `members_` array to find the member, allocates a new `ClassId::Property` or `ClassId::Function`, wires up the virtual dispatch trampoline, and caches the result.

 Subsequent accesses for the same member skip creation and only pay the cache lookup cost.
 Since applications typically access a subset of declared members, the cache-first scan is shorter than the full members array.
 Static metadata arrays (`MemberDesc`, `InterfaceInfo`) are `constexpr`, shared across all instances at zero per-object cost.

 ### Object creation

 `instance().create()` defaults to hive-backed allocation for most types.
-The ~53 ns benchmark number measures this hive path.
+The ~55 ns benchmark number measures this hive path.

 **Steps (hive path, default):**